vstehle/ebbr/source/chapter1-about.rst

       handles the transitions between Non-secure and Secure states.
       For AArch32 state, the Monitor mode runs at this Exception level.
       In the context of this specification, implies Secure state.
+      For the Armv8-R AArch64 architecture profile, this Exception level does not exist.

+   S-EL0
+      The lowest Exception level in Secure state, used to execute applications.
+      In the context of this specification, implies AArch64.

+   S-EL1
+      The Exception level in Secure state, used to execute kernels.
+      In the context of this specification, implies AArch64 and virtual memory support.

+   S-EL2
+      The Exception level in Secure state, used to execute hypervisor code.
+      In the context of this specification, implies AArch64.
+      For the Armv8-R AArch64 architecture profile, this is the highest Exception level.

 RISC-V
 ------